-You’ll have every advantage you need to thrive in your studies.
-Gain a different perspective on learning.
-At St. John’s, we’re in tune with today’s evolving global community and our curriculum is inspired by the diversity of our international student body.
+You’ll have every advantage you will need to thrive in your studies and gain a different perspective on learning.
+At St. John’s, we’re in tune with today’s evolving global community, and our curriculum is inspired by the diversity of our international student body.
 You’ll become immersed in culture, while the breadth of our majors will develop your unique talents and help you gain the skills to become an effective leader in your field.

 “No matter what your major or learning style, St. John’s provides great opportunities for you to develop academically.
 I’m privileged to study with outstanding professors, as well as so many supportive tutors who give me the guidance and personal attention I need to succeed.”

 |Accounting||BS||Q, SI||The Peter J. Tobin College of Business|

 |Actuarial Science*||BS||Q, SI||The Peter J. Tobin College of Business|